spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 helm repo update
 helm install <my-release-name> spot/ocean-vpa
 ```
-*  Kubernetes 1.33 and above if you want Ocean to apply automatic recommendations without (barring Kubernetes limitations) having to restart pods.
-For a detailed explanation of changing CPU and memory
-requests and limits assigned to a container without recreating pods, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/).

 >**Note**: To turn on automatic right-sizing, contact your [support](https://spot.io/support/) team via email or chat.